-Given that melanoma, which is strongly linked to UV exposure, is by far the commonest skin-related cause of death worldwide, and its incidence has been progressively rising in recent decades, the two main objectives of the Euro-melanoma awareness campaign are to promote:
+Given that melanoma, which is strongly linked to UV exposure, is by far the commonest skin-related cause of death worldwide, and its incidence has been progressively rising in Caucasian populations in recent decades, the two main objectives of the Euro-Melanoma awareness campaign are to promote:

-- Prevention or to reduce the risk of development of melanoma through UV protection/avoidance, particularly in high-risk individuals starting from childhood
+- Preventionor to reduce the risk of development of melanoma (and non-melanoma skin cancers, and sun-induced premature skin ageing) through UV protection/avoidance, particularly in high-risk individuals starting from childhood.

-- Early detectionand treatment of melanoma, as this considerably influences the survival rate.
+- Early detectionand treatment of melanoma (and non-melanoma skin cancers), as this considerably influences the prognosis.

 The realisation of the campaign is strongly supported by local & international pharmaceutical sponsors.